Dynamical Tadpoles, Stringy Cobordism, and the SM from Spontaneous Compactification: Solving tadpoles in 10d strings

 Although the RR tadpoles cancel, the NSNS tadpoles do not, implying that there is no maximally symmetric 10d solution to the equations of motion.
 In particular there is a dynamical dilaton tadpole of order the string scale, as follows from the terms in the 10d (Einstein frame) action \beqa S_E\,=\, \frac{1}{2\kappa^2}\int d^{10}x \sqrt{-G}\,[\, R-\frac{1}{2}(\partial\phi)^2\,] \,-\, T_9^E\int d^{10}x \sqrt{-G}\, 64\, e^{\frac{3\phi}2}\, , \eeqa where $T_9^E$ is the (anti)D9-brane tension.
 The tadpole scales as ${\cal T}\sim T_9^E g_s^{3/2}$, with the dilaton dependence arising from the fact that the supersymmetry breaking arises from the Moebius strip worldsheet topology, with $\chi=3/2$.

-Ref. \cite{Dudas:2000ff} proposed solutions of this dynamical tadpole with 9d Poincar\'e invariance, and the dilaton varying over one spacetime dimension.
+Ref. \cite{Dudas:2000ff} proposed solutions of this dynamical tadpole with 9d Poincar\'e invariance, and the dilaton varying over one spacetime dimension (see also \cite{Antonelli:2019nar,Basile:2020mpt} for more recent, related work).
 In the following we revisit the solution with dependence on one spatial coordinate $y$, from the vantage point of our Lessons.

 The 10d solution is, in the Einstein frame, \beqa \phi &=& \frac 34 \alpha_E y^2\,+\,\frac 23\log|\sqrt{\alpha_E}y|\,+\,\phi_0 \ ,\nonumber\\ ds_E^{\,2}&=& |\sqrt{\alpha_E}y|^{\frac 19}\, e^{-\frac{\alpha_E y^2}8} \eta_{\mu\nu} dx^\mu dx^\nu + |\sqrt{\alpha_E}y|^{-1} e^{-\frac{3\phi_0}2} e^{-\frac{9\alpha_E y^2}{8}}\, dy^2\, , \eeqa where $\alpha_E= 64 k^2T_9$.
 There are two singularities, at $y=0$ and $y\to\infty$, which despite appearances are separated by a finite distance \beqa \Delta\,\sim\, \int_0^\infty |\sqrt{\alpha_E}y|^{-\frac 12} e^{-\frac{3\phi_0}4} e^{-\frac{9\alpha_E y^2}{16}}\, dy\,\sim \,e^{-\frac{3\phi_0}4} \alpha_E^{-\frac 12}\ . \eeqa The fact that the solution has finite extent in the spatial dimension on which the fields vary is in agreement with the Finite Distance Lesson, and in fact satisfying its quantitative bound (\ref{bound-lesson1}) \beqa \Delta^{-2}\sim {\cal T}\ . \eeqa